shreejal1/StackImplementation/README.md

 The queue is organized in FIFO.
 Enqueue is the process of adding items in the rear and dequeue means releasing the items from front and re-arranging them in the queue.
 PeekFirst is a simple method to view the front item in the queue.

+Day3:
+Learned about the Binary Tree.
+Performed the insert events with currently no filters (L<R).
+Checks the null value if inserted -1.